sainnhe/gruvbox-material/README.md

 colorscheme gruvbox-material
 ```

-If you want to apply this color scheme temporarily, run this command in vim(**this may cause color broken**):
+If you want to apply this color scheme temporarily, run this command in vim(**this may cause broken colors**):

 ```vim
 :colorscheme gruvbox-material